EventEmitter2/EventEmitter2/README.md

 # SYNOPSIS

 EventEmitter2 is an implementation of the EventEmitter module found in Node.js.
-In addition to having a better benchmark performance than EventEmitter and being browser-compatible, it also extends the interface of EventEmitter with additianal non-breaking features.
+In addition to having a better benchmark performance than EventEmitter and being browser-compatible, it also extends the interface of EventEmitter with additional non-breaking features.

 # DESCRIPTION